mlubinsky/mlubinsky.github.com/ml_2/README.md

 Ensemble Learning can be done using two ways, one is to use different algorithms prediction combine to generate a new high accuracy prediction or another way is to use a single algorithm multiple times and at the end, use each model prediction to generate a better model with good accuracy.

-18. What is bagging and Boosting in machine learning?
+### What is bagging and Boosting in machine learning?

 Ans: Bagging is a method of combining predictions of the same type means from the same algorithm.
 Ex: Random Forest.
 In this, each model is built independently with equal weight given to them.
 It reduces the overfitting problem. it also decreases the variance.
 Boosting is a way of combining predictions belongs to different algorithms.
 Ex: Gradient boosting.
 The new model is highly influenced by the performance of the previously built models.
 It reduces the bias.

-19. What is a bias-variance tradeoff?
+### What is a bias-variance tradeoff?

-Ans: bias is the difference between the average prediction of the model and the correct value on the other hand variance is the variability of a data point that shows the spread of the data. if our model has fewer parameters then it may have High bias and Low variance because of that it will consistent but inaccurate on average.
+Bias is the difference between the average prediction of the model and the correct value on the other hand variance is the variability of a data point that shows the spread of the data. if our model has fewer parameters then it may have High bias and Low variance because of that it will consistent but inaccurate on average.
 A model with a large number of parameters may have Low bias and High variance models which are mostly accurate on average but inconsistent in nature.
 A good model always has low bias and low variance.

-20. Explain L1 and L2 Regularization?
+### Explain L1 and L2 Regularization

-Ans: A Regression model that uses L1 Regularization is called Lasso Regression and the Model which uses L2 Regularization is called Ridge Regression.
+A Regression model that uses L1 Regularization is called Lasso Regression and the Model which uses L2 Regularization is called Ridge Regression.

 ◾ L1 regularization adds the penalty term in the cost function by adding the absolute value of weight(Wj), while L2 regularization adds the squared value of weights(Wj) in the cost function.
 ◾ One More difference between both of them is that L1 regularization tries to estimate the median of the data while L2 regularization tries to estimate the mean of the data.
 ◾ L1 regularization helps in eliminating the features that are not important.

-21. What are the different ways you know to handle missing values in machine learning?
+###  What are the different ways you know to handle missing values in machine learning?

-Ans: 1.
-Replacing the missing value with the mean, median, or mode.
+1. Replacing the missing value with the mean, median, or mode.
 2. Replacing the missing values with a random value.
 3. Taking all the NaN values and using them as a New Feature.
 4. Replacing NaN values with the third deviation value.